-Includes restricted stock units and deferred stock units that are vested on December 14, 2021, or will become vested within 60 days thereafter.
-Includes shares issuable upon the exercise of stock options that are exercisable on December 14, 2021, or within 60 days thereafter.
+Includes shares issuable upon the exercise of stock options that are exercisable on December 13, 2022, or within 60 days thereafter.
 See footnote (1) to preceding table.

 Includes options transferred during fiscal 2018 pursuant to a qualified domestic relations order.